 - Instruct patients to seek medical advice if signs or symptoms suggestive of an infection occur while on treatment with Stelara and consider discontinuing Stelara for serious or clinically significant infections until the infection resolves or is adequately treated.

 - Before starting treatment with Stelara, ensure all patients have received all their appropriate immunizations for their age as recommended by National guidelines.
-It is important people administered Stelara DO NOT receive live vaccines.
+People on Stelara should NOT receive live vaccines.
 This includes the BCG vaccine for tuberculosis.
 This should not be given during treatment or within ONE YEAR of initiating or discontinuing Stelara; measles, mumps rubella vaccine; varicella (chickenpox) vaccine.
 Caution should also be exercised when administering live vaccines to close contacts of people taking Stelara as viral shedding and subsequent transmission of the virus to Stelara patients may occur.
 In addition, non-live vaccines (such as influenza, hepatitis A, and pertussis [whooping cough]) that are administered during treatment with Stelara may not initiate an immune response that is sufficient to prevent disease.
 However, a yearly flu vaccine is currently recommended for people administered Stelara.